 What stories do the spaces between your stripes tell?
 I’d love to hear them so that we can share and honor the service and sacrifice that those spaces, and the stripes, represent.

-Postscript: While searching for pictures that have been labeled “for reuse with modification,” I found the picture used at the beginning of this post.
+Postscript: While searching for pictures I found the picture used at the beginning of this post.
 In a rare twist of fate, I was able to locate the originator of the picture, Casey Fogle, who posted the original picture along with her blog…which also, by amazing coincidence, used the phrase “The stripes tell a story.”
 I want to thank Casey for her graciousness and generosity in allowing me to continue to use the photo, and the phrase.
 As the spouse of a veteran who provided 25 years to this great nation, she certainly knows the meaning of the sacrifice, the stripes, and the space between them.
 You can read more of her thoughts at her current blog here.